BlueBrain/nexus/docs/src/main/paradox/docs/fusion/index.md

 # Nexus Fusion

 Nexus Fusion is the web interface of Blue Brain Nexus, powered by @ref:[Nexus Delta](../delta/index.md).
-It offers prebuild data visualization, querying, data manipulation, and administraton capabilities to help integrate, edit and visualize data and resources inside Nexus Delta projects.
+It offers prebuilt data visualization, querying, data manipulation, and administration capabilities to help integrate, edit and visualize data and resources inside Nexus Delta projects.

 ## Extensibility